 If you are thinking about adding chickens to your homestead or mini farm, you’ll be hard pressed to find a chicken that beats the Plymouth Rock.
-This breed is incredibly sweet and docile, but they also produce great meat and lay a lot of eggs.
+This breed is incredibly sweet and docile, making it a great pet.
+It is also known as a dual-purpose breed because it lays plenty of eggs and may be kept for meat.

 To find out more about owning Plymouth Rock chickens, read on.
 In this article, we tell you everything you need to know about owning Plymouth Rock chickens.